agda/agda/doc/user-manual/language/cubical.lagda.rst

 *******

 The Cubical mode extends Agda with a variety of features from Cubical Type Theory.
-In particular, computational univalence and higher inductive types which hence gives computational meaning to `Homotopy Type Theory and Univalent Foundations
+In particular, it adds computational univalence and higher inductive types, hence giving computational meaning to `Homotopy Type Theory and Univalent Foundations
 <https://homotopytypetheory.org/>`_.
 The version of Cubical Type
 Theory that Agda implements is a variation of the `CCHM`_ Cubical Type